ToniKousek/ToniKousek/README.md

 - 👋 Hi, I’m Toni Kousek
-- 👀 I’m interested in Python and web development
+- 👀 I’m interested in Python and web development as well as hacking and devOps
-- 🌱 I’m currently learning web development and data science
+- 🌱 I’m currently learning web development and devops
-- 🏫 I'm currently stuck in a [school](http://ss-elektrotehnicka-zg.skole.hr/) in Croatia, so I am not able to offer much help
-- 🏀 I'm also training basketball in a club called [KK Mrav](https://kk-mrav.com/)
+- 🏖️ Currently summer break, call when a job is available
 - 📫 You can reach me via e-mail at toni.kousek@gmail.com